-From operational costs to product quality, and even brand reputation, moisture's financial impact is far reaching.
-Whether it’s too much or too little moisture, any variation within your raw materials can have a significant impact on the final product, directly impacting your bottom-line profitability.
+From operational costs to product quality, not to mention brand reputation, moisture's financial impact is far reaching.
+Whether it’s too much or too little moisture, any variation within your raw materials can have a significant impact on the final product and your bottom-line profitability.

 1. Raw Materials

 Analyzing the moisture content of the incoming raw materials for your project plays a big role in ensuring that your products are of the highest quality.
 In fact, there are two distinct ways that the moisture content of your raw materials impacts your operational costs: efficiency and yield.

 True efficiency demands that you have consistent, streamlined processes to keep your product line rolling smoothly.
 By making front-end adjustments to moisture (for example, thoroughly drying your ingredients before use rather than drying the finished product later), you can reduce potential downtime and delays that interrupt your processes and wreak havoc with your bottom line.

 On the other hand, moisture content analysis is essential for predicting the final yield of your production.
 Raw materials are typically sold by weight— elevated moisture content can increase their weight without actually providing the appropriate yield for that amount.
 If you don’t know the moisture content of your raw ingredients, your final yield may not match your projections.

 Though most people view moisture analysis as a quality control measure, it can also help your company reduce energy costs, not to mention their environmental impact.